Share buyback

 Maximum daily repurchase volume

-Calculated in accordance with Article 123(1)(c) of the Swiss Federal Ordinance on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (Financial Market Infrastructure Ordinance, FMIO) of 25 November 2015.
+The maximum daily repurchase volume is calculated in accordance with Article 123(1)(c) of the Swiss Federal Ordinance on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (Financial Market Infrastructure Ordinance, FMIO) of 25 November 2015.